abardou/dumbo/README.md

 * `n_init_points` indicates how many observations must be uniformly sampled in $\mathcal{D}$ before using ADMM.
 Cannot be lower than 2 for normalization purposes.
 If $n$ is larger than `n_init_points`, ADMM is used immediately.
 * `dmax` indicates the Maximal Factor Size (MFS) for the inferred additive decompositions.
 If `None` is provided, `dmax` is set to $d$.
 * `n_samples_per_iteration` indicates the number of additive decompositions inferred at each iteration of DuMBO.
+* `uniform_decomposition_sampling` indicates whether the additive decompositions should be sampled uniformingly (optimal on average in the worst case, as shown by [5]) or by the MCMC sampler described in [3].
 * `precision` is the first stopping criterion for ADMM.
 The smaller it is, the more iterations are required for ADMM to stop.
 * `max_it` is the second stopping criterion for ADMM.
 It bounds the number of ADMM iterations.
 * `base_kernel_class` is the class of the covariance function for each factor of the inferred additive decompositions.
 It must derive from `gpytorch.kernels.Kernel`.